Irreligion in India: Philosophers and ancient texts

 Ajita Kesakambali was a materialist philosopher.
 He is mentioned in the Samaññaphala Sutta.
 He rejected gods, an afterlife and karma.
 Payasi is a character, referred to as a prince, who appears in the Buddhist text Digha Nikaya in the Payasi Sutta.
 He did not believe in rebirth or karma.
 He debated with Kassapa, a disciple of Buddha, and lost according to Buddhist sources.

 Jabali's speech from the Ramayana

-In the Hindu epic Ramayana (Ayodhya Khanda), when Bharata goes to the forest to convince Rama to return home, he was accompanied by a sophist called Jabali ("जाबालिः").
+In the Hindu epic Ramayana (in the Ayodhyā Kāṇḍa), when Bharata goes to the forest to convince Rama to return home, he was accompanied by a sophist called Jabali ("जाबालिः").
 Jabali uses nihilistic reasoning to convince Rama.
 He also says that rituals are a waste of food and scriptures were written by smart men so that people will give alms.
-Rama then calls him a deviant from the path of dharma ("धरमपथात"), refuses to accept his "nastika" views and blames his own father for taking Jabali into service.
+Rama then calls him a deviant from the path of dharma ("धरमपथात"), refuses to accept his "nāstika" views and blames his own father for taking Jabali into service.
 He also equates the Buddha to a thief.
 On hearing Rama's retort, Jabali retracts his statements, saying that he was merely arguing like a nihilist.
 However, these verses referring to the Buddha are considered a later interpolation, as those verses use a different metre.